Specialist Places & Scholarships

 The College seeks confirmation of a candidate’s predicted grades from his/her current school.
 If the predicted grades are at least those required for the award of a scholarship, the candidate will be invited to sit the Scholarship Examination at the College.
 The examination comprises of a multiple choice examination paper based on reasoning skills.
 Candidates are then interviewed by the Headteacher, a Deputy Headteacher or another senior member of staff.
 The interview will cover both scholarship and boarding issues.

-The examination day for Academic Scholarships will be Friday 18 January 2019 and the interviews will take place either on 18 or 19 January 2019.
+The examination day for Academic Scholarships will be Friday 15 November 2019 and the interviews will take place on the same day.
 Candidates may be required to attend on both days.

-All candidates must submit a portfolio containing the candidate’s music certificates, programmes from concerts they have been involved in and any other pertinent musical information, to the Director of Music noe later than 14 Decmber 2018.
+All candidates must submit a portfolio containing the candidate’s music certificates, programmes from concerts they have been involved in and any other pertinent musical information, to the Director of Music no later than 08 November 2019.
 If the information provided confirms that the candidate’s achievements are at least at the level required for a scholarship, he/she will be invited for an audition and interview with the Director of Music to assess their suitability to study A level Music.
 The audition will consist of a short performance on one or two instruments.
 Candidates will also be invited for a boarding interview, with a senior member of staff.

 Award and Tenure of Scholarships